 Mark de Barros

-A native of Brazil and the United States, Mark is admitted to practice law in New York and Paris (avocat à la Cour) and is eligible to appear as assistant counsel in proceedings before the International Criminal Court.
+A native of Brazil and the United States, Mark is admitted to practice law in New York, Washington, D.C. and Paris (avocat à la Cour) and is eligible to appear as assistant counsel in proceedings before the International Criminal Court.

-- Conducted on-site visits to Member countries of the OECD Anti-Bribery Convention to gather evidence on countries’ implementation and enforcement of the Convention, including co-coordinating and co-leading panels with prosecutorial, judicial and investigative authorities, as well as members of the private sector and civil society.*
+- As a Legal Adviser for the OECD Working Group on Bribery, conducted on-site visits to Member countries of the OECD Anti-Bribery Convention to gather evidence on countries’ implementation and enforcement of the Convention, including co-coordinating and co-leading panels with prosecutorial, judicial and investigative authorities, as well as members of the private sector and civil society.*

 - Co-coordinated efforts to develop and establish the Latin America and Caribbean Anti-Corruption Law Enforcement Officials’ Network (LAC LEN), the first-ever mechanism of its kind dedicated to bringing together anti-corruption prosecutors region responsible for investigating and prosecuting anti-bribery laws.*